1969 Philippine Senate election: Results

 The Nacionalista Party won six seats, while the Liberal Party won two.

 Five incumbents successfully defended their seats.
-Liberals Ambrosio Padilla and Gerardo Roxas, and Nacionalistas Jose Diokno, Gil Puyat, and Arturo Tolentino.
+Liberals Ambrosio Padilla and Gerardo Roxas, and Nacionalistas José W. Diokno, Gil Puyat, and Arturo Tolentino.

 Mamintal A.J.
 Tamano and Rene Espina of the Nacionalistas are the neophyte senators elected in this election.

 Nacionalista Lorenzo Sumulong returns to the Senate after last serving in 1967.

 Three senators lost their reelection bids: Juan Liwag and Tecla San Andres Ziga of the Liberals, and Nacionalistas' Rodolfo Ganzon.